EuroProofNet/europroofnet.github.io/_pages/itcg-daily-allowance.md

 ---

-For accommodation, meals and local transport, the reimbursement of an STSM is a daily flat rate fixed by the Grant Holder depending on the host country as follows (this list is indicative, ask the [Grant Holder](mailto:saf-saclay-recettes@inria.fr) for the last up to date amount or if your host country is not in the list).
-Please be aware that these daily flat-rate apply only for a complete day in the country.
+For accommodation, meals and local transport, the reimbursement of an ITCG is a daily flat rate fixed by the Grant Holder depending on the host country as follows (this list is indicative, ask the [Grant Holder](mailto:saf-saclay-recettes@inria.fr) for the last up to date amount or if your host country is not in the list).
+Please be aware that these daily flat rates apply only for a complete day in the country.
 About 2/3 of the flat rate is for the hotel, 1/6 for the lunch and 1/6 for the diner.
-Be careful that a lunch or diner will not be reimbursed if there is no receipt for it.
-Receipts from markets or supermarkets are accepted.

 | Country | DA in euros |
 | --- | --- |